paypal/skipto/README.md

 * `containerDivLabel`: If the menu button container is not in a landmark, the container must be a landmark with a label, the default label is 'Skip To Keyboard Navigation'.
 * `containerDivRole`: The landmark role of the menu button container, default role is 'navigation'.
-* `buttonLabel`: Change the label for the button, the default is 'Skip to ...'.
+* `buttonLabel`: Change the label for the button, the default is 'Skip To Content'.
 * `menuLabel`: Change the label for the menu, the default is 'Landmarks and Headings'.
 * `landmarkGroupLabel`: Change the menu group label for landmarks, the default is 'Landmarks'.
 * `headingGroupLabel`: Change the menu group label for headings, the default is  'Main Headings'.